rawerner/hacknashville/docs/weekend-overview.md

 *staying overnight is allowed but not required

 May 4
-8am - 5pm Finall work on Team Projects
+8am - 5pm Final work on Team Projects
 5pm - 8pm Expo-style project demos
 *ALL are welcome at the demos